Rolls-Royce Holdings

 Rolls-Royce Holdings plc is a British multinational aerospace and defence company incorporated in February 2011.
 The company owns Rolls-Royce, a business established in 1904 which today designs, manufactures and distributes power systems for aviation and other industries.
-Rolls-Royce is the world's second-largest maker of aircraft engines (after CFM International) and has major businesses in the marine propulsion and energy sectors.
+Rolls-Royce is one of the world's largest manufacturers of aircraft engines and has major businesses in the marine propulsion and energy sectors.

 Rolls-Royce was the world's 16th largest defence contractor in 2018 when measured by defence revenues.
 The company is also the world's fourth largest commercial aircraft engine manufacturer, with a 12% market share as of 2020.

 Rolls-Royce Holdings plc is listed on the London Stock Exchange, where it is a constituent of the FTSE 100 Index.
 At the close of London trading on 11 February 2025, the company had a market capitalisation of £52.66bn, the 11th-largest of any company with a primary listing on the London Stock Exchange.

 The company's registered office is at Kings Place, near Kings Cross in London.